-3.3 Following sustained increases to the cost of wholesale gas throughout Europe in recent months, generally speaking these prices have been falling since the end of summer 2022.
-This has been driven by mild weather, sufficient European gas storage, and an influx of LNG to Europe.
+3.3 Following sustained increases to the cost of wholesale gas throughout Europe since mid 2021, generally speaking prices have been falling since the end of summer 2022 and have remained relatively stable during 2023.
+This has been driven by mild weather, sufficient European gas storage and an influx of LNG to Europe.